 Twenty-nine had vitamin C deficiencies severe enough to qualify for scurvy—more than had been found in any other recent study.
 (The closest was a study from the Mayo Clinic that found 11 cases between 1976 and 2002.)

-The results were especially surprising, doctors said, because the nutritional bar for preventing scurvy is so low.
+The results were astounding, doctors said, because the nutritional bar for preventing scurvy is so low.
 “You can have a handful of McDonald’s ketchup packets a day, and that’ll give you enough vitamin C to keep you from contracting scurvy.”
-This is a hint on why there must be something more behind Vitamin C defeciencys.
+This is a hint on why there must be something more behind Vitamin C deficiency.